kaltura/playkit-js-kava/docs/kava-parameters.md

 ---

+<a id="manifestDownloadTime"></a>`manifestDownloadTime` - Longest manifest download time in seconds.
+- Should be in format of float (second.milliSecond).
+- The value is calculated from the last VIEW event.

+---

+<a id="forwardBufferHealth"></a>`forwardBufferHealth` - Ratio between available buffer and target buffer.
+- Should be in format of float (second.milliSecond).
+- The value represents the state when the VIEW event is sent.

+---

 <a id="averageBitrate"></a>`averageBitrate` - Average of all [`actualBitrate`](#actualBitrate) for the current Kava session.

 - When Kava session expired/reset should be reset to the initial value = 0.